tomas-862/misc/HARVARD_CS50_2024/README.md

 # HarvardX_CS50x

 Welcome to my CS50x repository!
-This directory contains the Python, SQL, HTML, Java, and CSS files that I have created to complete assignments and projects for Harvard's CS50 Introduction to Computer Science.
+This directory contains the Markdown, Python, SQL, HTML, Java, and CSS files that I have created to complete assignments and projects for Harvard's CS50 Introduction to Computer Science.

 ## Course Overview